pmgledhill102/ace-training-content/ace/content/week2/06-storage-adv.md

+# Cloud Storage

+---

-# Cloud Storage: Bucket Naming, Locations, and Dual-Region Details
+# Bucket Naming

 * **Bucket Naming (Recap):**
   * Must be **globally unique** across all of Google Cloud.
   * Adhere to DNS naming conventions (lowercase, numbers, hyphens, dots; no leading/trailing dots/hyphens).
   * Example: `my-company-app-prod-backups-unique123`

+---
+zoom: 0.9
+---

-* **Bucket Locations - Impact on Latency, Availability, Cost:**
+# Bucket Locations - Impact

 * **Region:**
   * Data stored redundantly across zones *within* that single region (e.g., `us-central1`).
   * Lowest latency for users/apps *in or near* that region.
   * SLA: Typically 99.9% or 99.95% (check current docs).
   * Cost: Baseline storage cost for that region.
 * **Dual-region:**
   * Data stored redundantly across zones in *two specific, pre-defined regions* (e.g., `nam4` which is `us-central1` and `us-east1`).
-    * Provides low latency access from both regions and high availability if one region becomes unavailable.
+  * Low latency access from both regions and high availability if one region becomes unavailable.
   * SLA: Typically 99.95% or 99.99%.
   * Cost: Higher than single-region storage, but lower than multi-region for the same data.
 * **Multi-region:**
   * Data stored redundantly across zones in *multiple regions* within a large geographic area (e.g., `US`, `EU`, `ASIA`).
   * Highest availability against regional outages.
 Lowest latency for users spread across that continent/area.
   * SLA: Typically 99.99% or 99.995%.
   * Cost: Highest storage cost per GB.

+---

+# Location Choice

 * **Choosing a Location:**
   * Consider where your users/applications are.
   * What are your availability requirements (protection against zonal vs. regional outage)?